Zeriabo/messagingApp/README.md

 please feel free to see the app on the master branch.

 Updates:
-making second backup for the keys on excel file if the key not found in the database it will search the message from the crypted excel file <br />
+* making second backup for the keys on excel file if the key not found in the database it will search the message from the crypted excel file <br />
-Automatic message implemented running everyday at 12:00:00.
+* Automatic message implemented running everyday at 12:00:00.

-Login implemented users can login to the system.
+* Login implemented users can login to the system.
+* generate token on sign in

 Sign in feature implemented